bakame-php/http-structured-fields/docs/item.md

 the `Bakame\Http\StructuredFields\Token` class is used.

 To instantiate the class you are required to use the `Token::fromString` named constructor.
-The class also exposes the complementary public methods `Token::toString` as well as the `Token::toHttpValue` to enable its textual representation.
+The class also exposes the complementary public methods `Token::toString` to enable its textual representation.

 ### Byte Sequence